jsclampet/swapi/README.md

 ## Summary
 This app allows users to navigate through a searchable table of all StarWars characters.

-The primary aim behind creating this app was to gain more hands-on experience in retrieving data from APIs and presenting it on the front end.
+The purpose for creating this app was to gain more hands-on experience in working with APIs by testing and troubleshooting tools (Postman), error handling, and retrieving data and presenting it on the front end.

-One challenge I encountered was that the initial API response provided API endpoints instead of names for the 'homeworld' and 'species' fields.
+I encountered was that the initial server response from the API provided me with references to other API endpoints.
+Instead of giving me the direct values for 'homeworld' and 'species'.
 This required subsequent API calls based on the initial response data.

 I decided to make API requests in the async-await context, using Axios to handle API request, for a cleaner code structure and simpler syntax.
 I found the Promise.all method as the most efficient way to get the information since it enabled me to make concurrent API request ( per each character ) using less lines of code.